Home » Time Warner Cable »Video » Currently Reading:

 It’s kinda sad.

-My wife, friends, and I have been following this issue for some time now.
+Phil and all, My wife, friends, and I have been following this issue for some time now.
 Thanks to you in particular Phil for starting the site.
 I wrote an email to WETM telling them about the situation and that I thought that our local community as well as TWC customers in general needed to know about this.
 Yes we mentioned stopthecap to the reporter as we use it as one of our primary means for information concerning this issue.
 We also mentioned it to Congressman Massa at his town hall forum last Saturday.
-I don’t think that it was at all a product placement but an alert that there is a site out there that you can go to for information.
+I don’t think that it was… Read more »

 I am from the immediate WETM viewing area and there are lots of people here in the Twin Tiers (Southern Tier NY, Northern Tier PA) who are upset about this Tiered pricing scheme.
 We’re part of Massa’s congressional district also so we’re in this fight together!